MisterPup/DeponiaPidgeonSolver/README.md

 Once again Dijkstra can help us finding the shortest path from the starting configuration to the target one.

-In order to change the starting configuration, one must edit the "start_nodes" variable inside the "solver.py" file.
+In order to change the starting configuration, one must edit the "is_active" field for each node of the "start_nodes" variable inside the "solver.py" file.
-Here is an example:
+Here is an example that represents the configuration shown in the first image:

 ```
 start_nodes = (